r3w0p/bobocep/docs/source/section/patterns.rst

 Building a pattern requires building a sequence of **transitions** between layers of states.
 To cause a state transition, an event is required to fulfil the criteria of the state's **predicate**.
-The predicate is a function that takes two arguments:
+The predicate is a function that takes three arguments:

 - The event that is attempting to fulfil the criteria.
 - A :code:`BoboHistory` instance that contains all of the previous events that have currently been accepted by the run of the automaton.
-- A list of recently accepted complex events, represented as :code:`CompositeEvent` instances.
+- Recently accepted complex events, represented as a list of :code:`CompositeEvent` instances in descending order, with the most recent event at the start of the list.

-In Python, we can define a predicate function in two ways.
+In Python, we can define a predicate in three ways.
 A regular `function <https://docs.python.org/3/tutorial/controlflow.html?#defining-functions>`_.

 .. code:: python